Three wounded as hundreds of thousands of protesters defy Myanmar junta

 No date has yet been set for elections.

-Reporting by Reuters staff; Writing by Matthew Tostevin and Stephen Coates; Editing by Lincoln Feast
+Reporting by Reuters staff; Writing by Matthew Tostevin, Stephen Coates and Raju Gopalakrishnan; Editing by Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.